soccin/PEMapper/README.md

 ## master (2023-11-14)

-- MAJOR CHANGE: `bwa -M` no on by default
+- MAJOR CHANGE: `bwa -M` now on by default

 - `runPEMapperMultiDirectories.sh` no limits number of bsubs